 Travel towel: This towel absorbs 4x its weight in water and packs down into its travel bag.
 It wrings out practically dry and has a secure hanging loop so it won’t fly away when the Baja winter winds hit.

-Inflatable kayak: A watercraft of some sort is key for getting out there to explore the islands scattered off shore.
+Inflatable kayak: A watercraft of some sort is key for getting out there to explore the islands scattered offshore.
 We love this budget inflatable kayak that comes with its own pump and oars.
 We’ve used it plenty of times on the Sea of Cortez and even reached some of the islands in Bahia Concepcion.
-Inflatable stand up paddle boards are also a popular choice down here.
+Inflatable stand-up paddle boards are also a popular choice down here.

 Snorkel and mask set: Definitely buy this BEFORE you head into Mexico.
 Adult snorkel sets are hard to find in Baja unless you’re in a major city like La Paz or Cabo San Lucas.
 We use this spray to prevent fog from building up on the inside of the mask.